alzhahir/terraria/README.md

 # Terraria Server Images & Eggs
+### NOTE: THIS IMAGE IS STILL UNFINISHED AND CURRENTLY UNUSABLE
 Terraria Server images and eggs for arm64 and amd64 systems running Pterodactyl.

 ## How to use this?